PM Narendra Modi (film): Critical response

 The film received overwhelmingly negative reviews by critics, who criticised it for being a propaganda film and a hagiography, as well as criticising Oberoi's performance.
-On review aggregator Rotten Tomatoes, the film got ten reviews by critics, all of whom were negative.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 0% based on 10 negative reviews.

 Ananya Bhattacharya of India Today took note of the film's bias towards the protagonist: "Even the most controversial parts of PM Narendra Modi's life – the Godhra riots – are planted on the Opposition as a way to keep Modi from serving his people".
 Nandini Ramnath of Scroll.in wrote, "Any insights the movie offers into Modi's rise are inadvertent.
 The monomaniacal focus on one man above all else will surely be of interest to those who study how cinema can be used for propaganda".
 Renuka Vyavahare of The Times of India gave the film two and a half stars out of five and criticised the script, opining, "This one is too lopsided for you to appreciate.
 It leaves a lot unanswered.
 While it firmly believes ‘Modi ek insaan nahi, soch hai’, we wish the script was as thoughtful".
 However, she was among the few who appreciated Oberoi's performance, stating, "He gets the mannerisms, accent and tone right and thankfully doesn't overdo it".
 Writing for The Indian Express, Shubhra Gupta gave the movie two stars out of five and stated, "The film is not a mere bio-pic, it is a full-fledged, unabashed, unapologetic hagiography".
 Kennith Rosario of The Hindu summarised the movie's narrative as "a obsequious love letter" to the protagonist which tells the audience "How sincere, hardworking, fair and honest Modi is, [and] that it makes you wonder if life is a parody of this film".

 The Congress claimed that the BJP was using Bollywood as a propaganda machine and the movie aimed to serve a perilous mix of high-pitched nationalism and strongman branding of Modi.